-My favorite winter comfort food is a bowl of warm chili with all the toppings.
+My favorite winter comfort food is a bowl of warm, hearty chili with all the toppings.
 And when it comes to restaurant chains, Texas Roadhouse makes one of the best.
-If you love Texas Roadhouse chili, this copycat recipe will quickly become a staple dinner meal in your home!
+If you love chili, this copycat Texas Roadhouse Chili recipe will quickly become a staple dinner meal in your home!
+It tastes just like what you'd get at the restaurant, but in the comfort of your own home.

 I love having warming foods in cold weather, so chili is perfect in winter.
 You can even make it spicier for even more warming qualities!
 But don't feel like you can't have it in summer if you want, too.
 It's a delicious addition to any cookout, but hearty enough to stand on its own as a meal.